 Argonaut Gold has established a reporting Hotline and a reporting website for the reporting of any concerns you may identify as potentially in violation of the Code.
-In order to access the Hotline, simply call 1-866-807-4448 in the U.S. and 1-800-288-2872 in Mexico.
+In order to access the Hotline – in the U.S.: simply call 1-866-807-4448, and in Mexico, follow the two-step process: Step 1: Dial the AT&T access code 1-800-462-4240 and Step 2: Dial the Navex hotline 1-866-807-4448.
 You can either identify yourself, or remain anonymous.
 What is important is that matters under the Code are reported.
 If you do not feel comfortable speaking to your supervisor or an executive within the Company, you are urged to utilize this Hotline or visit the reporting website https://argonautgoldinc.alertline.com/gcs/welcome.
 Argonaut considers the Code and related policies to be of the utmost importance.
 The Hotline and the Website are ways to be sure we are all doing our job to make sure the Code is upheld and enforced.

-Complaints via the Hotline or website will be directed initially to the Chairman of the Board of Directors of Argonaut Gold or if the aforementioned person be a (potential) party to the complaint, the complaint will be directed to the Chief Financial Officer of Argonaut Gold Inc. for review and investigation.
-Reports concerning Code violations will be made to the Compensation & Governance Committee by the Chief Financial Officer, no less frequently than at the quarterly Compensation & Governance Committee meeting.
-More frequent reporting can be given at the specific request of the Compensation & Governance Committee or should special circumstances require more frequent reporting.
+Complaints via the Hotline or website will be directed initially to the Chairman of the Board of Directors of Argonaut Gold or if the aforementioned person be a (potential) party to the complaint, the complaint will be directed to the Chief Financial Officer of Argonaut Gold for review and investigation.
+Reports concerning Code violations will be made to the Audit Committee by the Chief Financial Officer, no less frequently than at the quarterly Audit Committee meeting.
+More frequent reporting can be given at the specific request of the Audit Committee or should special circumstances require more frequent reporting.
 The Chair of the Compensation & Governance Committee will be responsible for making a summary update to the Board of Directors on a quarterly basis.

 Any individual, who, in good faith, seeks advice, raises a concern or reports misconduct is following this Code.
 Argonaut will not tolerate retaliation against that person.
 If you suspect that someone you know has suffered retaliation for raising an ethics or compliance issue, immediately contact the Chief Financial Officer or Chief Executive Officer of Argonaut Gold.
 All reports of retaliation are taken seriously and will be investigated accordingly.
 Appropriate action will be taken.
 Self-reporting is encouraged and, while it will not protect an individual from the consequences of the reported misconduct, such self-reporting may be taken into account when assessing the appropriate consequences for any violation of the Code.
 False or misleading reports made in bad faith are prohibited and any employee, officer, or director who knowingly brings false or misleading reports forward will be subject to disciplinary action up to and including termination.